Feral Druid 10.2.7 Guide

 The remaining tier set items (Cloak, Wrists, Waist, and Boots) can be obtained by using the Revival Catalyst in Thaldraszus.

-As previously stated, you unlock the tier set bonuses for your Feral Druid when you equip any two or four pieces of the Lost Landcaller's Vesture set.
+As previously stated, you unlock the tier set bonuses for your Feral Druid when you equip any two or four pieces of the Benevolent Embersage's Guidance set.
 For itemization and build optimization, your four pieces of tier set as a Feral Druid will be the Chest, Shoulders, Legs, and Gloves.

 Raid Best in Slot (BiS) Gear for Feral Druids